openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func entryView(k: K): MapEntryView<K, V>
 ```

-Function: Returns an empty reference view if the specified key is not contained.
-If the specified key is contained, returns a reference view of the corresponding element.
+Functionality: Returns an empty reference view if the key does not exist.
+If the key exists, returns a reference view of the corresponding element.

 Parameters:

-- k: K - The key of the key-value pair to be added.
+- k: K - The key of the key-value pair to add.

 Return Value: